 How Much Money Can I Expect from a Mesothelioma Settlement?

-The amount of compensation victims receive will depend on the details of the case.
+The number of compensation victims receives will depend on the details of the case.
 Thus, it is difficult, if not impossible, to estimate without more information.
-Lost wages, medical expenses and the severity of your mesothelioma may affect the ultimate amount.
+Lost wages, medical expenses, and the severity of your mesothelioma may affect the ultimate amount.